foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/dsp_lab3_dsp_lib.rst

 Part 3.
 Lab principle and method
 -------------------------------------

-This lab uses matrix multiplication as an example where DSP library helps to efficiently use DSP extensions as well as write shorter code.
+This lab uses matrix multiplication as an example where DSP library helps to efficiently use DSP extensions with shorter code.

-In this lab two implementations of matrix multiplication are shown: done manually and with the use of DSP library.
+In this lab two implementations of matrix multiplication are shown: one piece of manually drafted plain code and one with the use of DSP library.

 Matrix multiplication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^